Mike Gregory: Coaching career

 Gregory started his coaching career as assistant to Shaun McRae at St. Helens.
-He spent three successful seasons at St. Helens between 1996–98, before taking the head coach job at the Swinton Lions.
-He later joined the Wigan Warriors, taking charge of the Senior Academy in 2001.
+He spent three successful seasons at St. Helens between 1996 and 1998, before taking the head coach job at the Swinton Lions in 1999.
+He later joined the Wigan Warriors, taking charge of the Academy team in 2001.
 He led the youngsters to first place in the 2002 Academy Championship, before being promoted to assistant coach for the 2003's Super League VIII.

 Gregory had international coaching experience with Wales in the 1995 World Cup.
 He also guided the England Academy team to a historic series victory against the Australian Schoolboys in 2002.
 He was assistant coach of the Lancashire Origin squad for 2003 and was also appointed as head coach of Scotland for the 2003 European Nations' Cup.

 Following the departure of the Wigan Warriors' head coach Stuart Raper in July 2003, Gregory was appointed head coach until the end of 2003's Super League VIII.
 After Raper's announcement, Gregory had announced his intention to run for the job permanently.
 It was the first time since Colin Clarke in 1985 that a Wigan-born man has coached Wigan.
 Gregory spent three months as caretaker coach, remaining unbeaten for 11 matches and guiding the Wigan Warriors to the 2003 Super League Grand Final – becoming the first side from outside the top two to make it all the way – before being awarded the job full-time on a 2-year contract.
 The grand final was lost to the Bradford Bulls.